 The SeaDataNet Common Data Index (CDI) service gives users a highly detailed insight in the availability and geographical spreading of marine data sets that are managed by more than 100 marine and oceanographic data centres, located in 34 countries, around and riparian to European seas.
-Moreover, it provides a unique interface for requesting access, and if granted, for downloading subsets from the rich and steadily increasing volume of marine data sets for physics, chemistry, geology, biology, geophysics, and bathymetry that these distributed data centres are managing.
-Currently, the CDI service gives access to more than 2.2 million metadata records and associated data sets, in majority in SeaDataNet standard data formats and using the SeaDataNet controlled vocabularies for many aspects next to free text.
+Moreover, it provides unique interfaces for humans and machines for requesting access, and if granted, for downloading subsets from the rich and steadily increasing volume of marine data sets for physics, chemistry, geology, biology, geophysics, and bathymetry that these distributed data centres are managing.
+Currently, the CDI service gives access to more than 2.8 million metadata records and associated data sets, in majority available in SeaDataNet standard data formats and using the SeaDataNet controlled vocabularies for many aspects.

 The CDI service has been adopted by several European projects and drives the data search and access in multiple EMODnet portals.
 More data centres from Europe are invited to connect, this way increasing and expanding the availability of marine and ocean data sets for physics, biology, chemistry, marine litter, geology, geophysics, and bathymetry.

 SeaDataNet offers three services that provide access to the CDI metadata and data access:

 - An API for M2M access to the CDI Discovery & Access system.